-“How are you affording all this?” my mom asked me the other day when I shared my upcoming travel plans.
-It’s a good question, since I haven’t really been working during my midlife crisis.
+“How are you affording all this?” my mom asked me last year when I shared my upcoming travel plans.
+It’s a good question, since I didn’t earn money during my midlife crisis.
 But what most people don’t realize is that it’s far cheaper to live in most countries of the world than in the US.
 And it’s also cheaper to live out of a suitcase than to pay for:

 - the typical rent or mortgage

 - car insurance